List of schools affected by concrete safety fears

 – Cranbourne College, Basingstoke, HampshireTemporary works have already been undertaken to one section of the building to make sure it is safe and another area has been out of use since the beginning of the year, Hampshire County Council said.

-The school is expected to open as normal at the start of term.
+The school was expected to open as normal at the start of term.

 – St Francis Catholic Primary School in Ascot, BerkshireKey stage two pupils will be starting the new term being taught in marquees after unsafe concrete was found in its school hall and kitchen, ITV reported.